Rayhan’s blog (raynux.com)

 * @author Md.
 Rayhan Chowdhury

-* @license LGPL
+* @license GPL

 */